sojeda/laravel-postman/README.md

 # laravel-postman
-This package allows you to export your API routes to a postman import json file
+This package allows you to export your API routes to a postman import json file, original work by https://github.com/sojeda/laravel-postman

 ## Installation

 Install the package via composer

-`composer require --dev jimenezmaximiliano/laravel-postman`
+`composer require --dev phpsa/laravel-postman`

 Then add the service provider in config/app.php:

 ### PHP >= 5.5

-`JimenezMaximiliano\LaravelPostman\LaravelPostmanServiceProvider::class`
+`Phpsa\LaravelPostman\ServiceProvider::class`

 ### PHP < 5.5

-`JimenezMaximiliano\LaravelPostman\LaravelPostmanServiceProvider`
+`Phpsa\LaravelPostman\ServiceProvider`

 ## Configuration

 First, publish the package configuration file:

-`php artisan vendor:publish`
+`php artisan vendor:publish --provider="Phpsa\LaravelPostman\ServiceProvider" --tag="config"`

 Note: publishing the configuration file is optional, you can use de default package options.